changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-application-secret-management.md

 <properties
-   pageTitle="Service Fabric アプリケーションでのシークレットの管理 | Microsoft Azure"
-   description="この記事では、Service Fabric アプリケーションでシークレット値をセキュリティで保護する方法について説明します。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="vturecek"
+   pageTitle="Managing secrets in Service Fabric applications | Microsoft Azure" description="This article describes how to secure secret values in a Service Fabric application." services="service-fabric" documentationCenter=".net" authors="vturecek"